-Aya is an ancient goddess of Mesopotamian origin, one of the oldest deities present in her pantheon of gods.
-A goddess of dawn, the eternally young Aya represents the renewal that comes with a new day, though she's lost some of her other metaphysical orbits over the years.
+Aya is an ancient goddess of Mesopotamian origin, one of the oldest deities present in her pantheon of such.
+A goddess of dawn, the eternally young Aya represents the renewal that comes with a new day, though she's lost most of her other metaphysical orbits over the years.

-Emotion Control / Love and Lust: though Ishtar stole her proverbial thunder somewhat, Aya is a goddess of sexual love in addition to her other spheres of influence.
+Emotion Control / Love and Lust: though Ishtar stole her proverbial thunder, Aya used to be a goddess of sexual love in addition to her other spheres of influence.
 As such, she excels at inspiring both of these feelings, doing so with Incredible (40) ability.

 Immortality: one of the Igigi, ancient entities borne from the union of Abzu and Tiamat, Aya is immortal.
 Old beyond the reckoning of even most of her fellows, Aya is ironically eternally young, and will remain so in perpetuity, no matter what calamity befalls her.

 * Boon: though she isn't extremely powerful, Aya was quite popular even before the advent of writing.
-Possessing this power at Incredible (40) rank, she often grants entreaties related to emotion control (love and/or lust), longevity (agelessness), and light generation.
+Possessing this power at Incredible (40) rank, she often fuels Daybreak, Eldritch Bolts (light), Emotion Control (love and/or lust), and Longevity (agelessness) entreaty spells.